jina-ai/jina/README.md

 #### Decentralized Flow
 <a href="https://mybinder.org/v2/gh/jina-ai/jupyter-notebooks/main?filepath=decentralized-flow.ipynb"><img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/badges/run-badge.svg?raw=true"/></a>

-A Flow does not have to be local-only, one can put any Pod to remote(s).
+A Flow does not have to be local-only, you can put any Pod to remote(s).
 In the example below, with the `host` keyword `gpu-pod` is put to a remote machine for parallelization, whereas other pods stay local.
 Extra file dependencies that need to be uploaded are specified via the `upload_files` keyword.

 <table>
     <tr>